-All directors attended the Company's 2014 AGM and are expected to attend the 2015 AGM.
+All directors attended the 2017 AGM and all the directors are expected to attend the 2018 AGM.

 6 DIVERSITY

 The Company has a diverse workforce in various geographic locations around the world.
 Its workforce comprises employees from varied ethnic backgrounds, age groups and races, across both genders.